Ravishing Ruby

 "Ravishing Ruby" is a song written and recorded by American country music artist Tom T. Hall.
-It was recorded in February 6, 1973 and released in April 1973 as the first single from his album Rhymer and Other Five and Dimers.
+It was recorded on February 6, 1973, and released in April 1973 as the first single from his album Rhymer and Other Five and Dimers.
 The song peaked at number 3 on the Billboard Hot Country Singles chart.
 It also reached number 1 on the RPM Country Tracks chart in Canada.